nathanielBellamy/leetcode/README.md

 - "The desk drawer is your best editor." - Tess Gallagher
 	- give myself something to work on while taking a break from GrooveJr

-- Create for myself excuses to use and learn
+- Create for myself excuses to use and to learn C++.